 Claim Hearing Loss Too

-- Document your MOS and specific noise exposure in service
+- Document your MOS and noise exposure — Be specific about duties and sounds

-- Write detailed personal statement: when ringing started, how often, how it affects you
+- Write a detailed personal statement — When ringing started, frequency, how it affects daily life

-- Get buddy letters from fellow service members about noise exposure
+- Get buddy letters — Fellow service members can corroborate noise exposure

-- Consider secondary claims if tinnitus affects sleep or mental health
+- Consider secondary claims — If tinnitus affects your sleep or mental health, claim those too